cran/mirai/README.md

 potentially unresolved values.

-Pipe a ‘mirai’ or mirai `$data` value forward into a function or series of functions and it initially returns an ‘unresolvedExpr’.
+Pipe a ‘mirai’ or mirai `$data` value forward into a function or series of functions and initially an ‘unresolvedExpr’ will be returned.

 The result may be queried at `$data`, which will return another ‘unresolvedExpr’ whilst unresolved.
-However when the original value resolves, the ‘unresolvedExpr’ will simultaneously resolve into a ‘resolvedExpr’, for which the evaluated result will be available at `$data`.
+However when the original value resolves, the ‘unresolvedExpr’ will simultaneously resolve into a ‘resolvedExpr’, for which the evaluated result will then be available at `$data`.

 A piped expression should be wrapped in `.()` to ensure that the return